ob-d/TRUE.Name.Of.God/readme.md

     Words and Tokens are used for every language.
     However the tokens have no meaning.
     Therfore the learning is only to memorize the best propability.
-    This is not how we learn the Language as baby.
+    This is not how we learn.
     The following Language is based on Symbols with Meaning instead.
     To connect the Symbols, LOGIC STATE is used. this allows a impressive simplification, that make sense.